Our Vision, Mission, and Values

 To be ‘animals best friend’

-To lead a change in animal care by providing a natural & holistic complimentary therapy service, training and educating animal carers, and creating a unique holistic animal therapy, rescue & hospital venture.
+To lead a change in animal care by providing a natural & holistic complimentary therapy service, training and educating animal carers, and creating a rehabilitation, complementary care and therapy training centre to support and grow this approach to animal care

-To expand our therapy work, help animals in rescue centres, shelters and sanctuaries and develop our own rescue centre.
+- Expand our therapy work, helping more animals in a greater number of rescue centres, shelters and sanctuaries

 To provide natural and holistic complementary animal treatments to ‘animals in need’ in rescues, shelters and sanctuaries